 @WANAVENTURE:

-DRAWING led me to the Southern California Institute of Architecture (Sci-Arc) in Los Angeles, where I studied the architecture and art of deconstructivism—an expressive language of fractured forms and conflicting geometries.
+THE ABILITY TO DRAW led me, post drafting degree, to the Southern California Institute of Architecture (Sci-Arc) in Los Angeles, where I studied the architecture and art of deconstructivism—an expressive language of fractured forms.

 IMMERSED in non-linear design thinking and in the practice of combining unconventional materials, I developed an enduring curiosity and a persistent drive to create.